JacobPaxton/data_science_notes/ds_notes.md

     * Re-run model with different hyperparameters to optimize it (tree max_depth)
         * Consider running a loop for hyperparameters and output to nice table
         * With loop can save each model to list for later access: models_list[-1]
+        * y_pred_proba > threshold ----- telling model to adjust its threshold for predictions, for example threshold=0.3 would mean True predictions with > 30% certainty would ultimately be called True instead of False (default is 50% split)